mrmartineau/zander.wtf/src/content/blog/2010-pure-css-icons/index.md

 ---
 slug: pure-css-icons
-title: 'Pure CSS Icons'
+title: Pure CSS Icons
-subtitle: 'An experiment at creating shapes with CSS'
+subtitle: An experiment at creating shapes with CSS
 date: 2010-04-18
 ---